XQueryInstitute/Course-Materials/tei-to-html/readme.md

 ##Introduction

-A common need is to render TEI documents as HTML documents.
-Generally, XSLT does a good job at these transformation.
-However, it is perfectly feasible to transform TEI into HTML using XQuery.
-In fact, the pattern may be even easier to learn and use.
+A common need is to render TEI documents as HTML documents for display on the web.
+XSLT does a good job at these kinds of transformation.
+However, there is no need to switch to XSLT for rending TEI as HTML.
+It is perfectly feasible to transform TEI into HTML using XQuery.
+In fact, the XQuery pattern may be easier to learn and use.

 The following examples are based on the excellent [Typeswitch Transformations](http://en.wikibooks.org/wiki/XQuery/Typeswitch_Transformations) chapter of the [XQuery Wikibook](http://en.wikibooks.org/wiki/XQuery).
+To understand this pattern, you'll need a working knowledge of [recursion](https://gist.github.com/CliffordAnderson/9745127) and [typeswitch](https://gist.github.com/CliffordAnderson/9604214) expressions.

 ##Recursive Typeswitch Expressions